clearlinux/clear-linux-documentation/source/clear-linux/guides/network/ovs-dpdk.rst

    sure to change the MAC address and port socket to different values.
    For example, use `vhost-user2` as a socket.

 #.
-Follow the instructions in the :ref:`set-ip-address` section.
+Follow the instructions in the :ref:`set-ip-addr-ovs-dpdk` section.

-.. _set-ip-address:
+.. _set-ip-addr-ovs-dpdk:

 Set IP address
 **************